mattpe/node-ci-intro/lecture/readme.md

 2. Write a description about your CI/CD pipeline design and implementation including e.g.:

     - How is the current implementation working?
-      - If relevant, give the link to e.g. test server where latest version of app get deployed, or Artifacts (assets-for-download) from which one can download fresh apk, etc.
+      - If relevant, include a link to e.g. test server where latest version of app is deployed, or to automatically generated artifacts (like apk for Android) where those can be downloaded
-    - Key features
+    - Key features of the implementation
     - What is still missing?
     - Possible next steps or enhancements in future

 3. Submitting the assignment

-    - Include a link to your implementation and the written description to your project's Planner/project board
+    - Include a link to your implementation and the written description to your project's Planner/Trello/project board
     - Use your CI/CD pipeline implementation as a part of your project development workflow

 Assignment is evaluated as a part of the project work.